 There are some disadvantages, too:

-- It’s harder for individual shippers to build relationships with contracted carriers, but using a broker who works with multiple shippers can overcome this.
+- It’s harder for individual shippers to build relationships with contracted carriers.
+Brokers who work with multiple shippers can help.

-- You have less stability in your ability to ship with a certain carrier when you have more volume.
+- It’s harder to ship with a specific carrier when you have more volume.

 - A lack of stable rates makes it hard to plan for cash flow.

-- Negotiating rates takes a lot of time and effort, and working with different carriers often results in a difference in the quality of service you receive.
-This is also an area where a broker can ensure you get the same quality of service even when using spot freight carriers.
+- Negotiating rates takes a lot of time and effort, and working with different carriers can mean inconsistent quality of service.
+This is also where a broker can ensure the same quality of service even when using spot freight carriers.

 How to get the most out of spot freight rates